mikenye/pyizone/README.md

 It will require python3, and has been tested with version 3.5 and later.

+If you install via `pip`, this is done for you automatically.

 ## Using as a command line tool

 You can import this module to use it as a command line tool.